Longitudinal Data Analysis¶

 1xttrans pgfamstd

-Simple cross sectional analyses
+Simple cross sectional analyses¶

 You now want to find the correlation between marital status and life satisfaction.
 Is there an effect of marriage on life satisfaction?
 And if so, is it a sustained effect?

-First, calculate the correlation between family status and life satisfaction in from a cross-sectional perspective for 2010: Are married people happier than singles?
+First, calculate the correlation between family status and life satisfaction from a cross-sectional perspective for 2010: Are married people happier than singles?

-3table pgfamstd if syear==2010, content (mean plh0182)
+1table pgfamstd if syear==2010, statistic (mean plh0182)

 At first glance, married couples seem happier than singles.